dotlang/language/README.md

 ###Class members

 ```
-int _x := 12;  //private const, is not re-assignable
+int _x := 12;  //private
-int qq = 19;  //public const
+int qq = 19;  //public
 int y;
 int h := 12;
-int gg := this.h;  //gg is a reference to h. any action on gg will be called on h.
+const int gg := this.h;  //gg is a reference to h. any action on gg will be called on h.
-auto dsa := this.h;  //:= assignment, cannot be re-assigned. but in the code it can.
+const auto dsa := this.h;  //:= assignment
-float ff := this.object1.field5;
+const float ff := this.object1.field5;

 int func1(int y) { return this.x + y; }
 int func2(int x) = this.func1;  //redirect calls to func1, methods should have same signature